indyleo/WindowsStuff/README.md

 Unblock-File $COMP[3]
 ```

-## Nice Stuff For The Powershell config:
+## Nice Stuff For The Powershell config

 - Do this for git completions: